 An emergency denture is to be worn short term to provide a stop gap between the time you have an important engagement and when you are in a position to have a permanent denture made.
 We can provide a comfortable fit and help you get through a difficult time if you have lost your denture or it is broken beyond repair.
-Usually, we can have it for you in 3 to 5 days and we can work around your schedule on nights and weekends.
+Usually, we can have it for you in 10 days and we can work around your schedule on nights and weekends.

 There are two types off relines.
 The first is the hard reline.
 This type is usually performed every five years.
 It will provide you with a comfortable fit but it will not alter the appearance of your denture nor give you a better bite.
 It may give you considerably more suction but we cannot guarantee an appreciable difference.
 The second type of reline is a soft reline.
 Generally, this type lasts for a year and is considered temporary.
 Both types of relines are typically performed the same day.

 A rebase is similar to a reline except all the pink portion of your denture is replaced.
 This is typically for people who have a new denture that is ill-fitting, however the patient likes the teeth.
 You will need to be without your denture for a few days but we will try in a wax preview to evaluate appearance and bite quality.

 A denture repair consists of replacing missing or broken teeth as well as fractured dentures.
 Unfortunately, if a denture is broken a repair is just a fix.
 It may or may not mean that a new denture is in order.
 As a result, we cannot guarantee repairs in any way.
 But, usually the repairs are seamless and comfortable.